JonaCassens/JonaCassens/README.md

 - inventory.py: A python program that allows user to manage an inventory of shoes.
 Key technologies used: OOP, Defensive Programming. https://github.com/JonaCassens/finalCapstone
 - task_manager.py: A command line tool for managing users and tasks.
 Key technologies used: Functions, File I/O. https://github.com/JonaCassens/taskManager.
+- watch-next.py: A python program that recommends a new movie depending on an input.
+Key technologies used: NLP, spaCy. https://github.com/JonaCassens/watch-next.

 ## Education